 You must attend an orientation session in order to register for classes.

-All incoming undergraduate students are invited to attend the New Undergraduate Student Welcome Ceremony that will be held in Britton Recital Hall on Thursday, August 30 beginning at 6:30pm.
+All incoming SMTD undergraduate students are invited to attend the New Undergraduate Student Welcome Ceremony that will be held on Thursday, August 27 beginning at 6:30pm.

 Living Arts is an interdisciplinary residential community in Bursley Hall on the U-M North Campus that brings together 115 undergraduates in the arts, architecture, engineering, and other fields to explore innovation, creativity and collaboration.
 Living Arts strives to provide an open, playful environment that encourages students to generate and pursue creative new ideas.
 The program offers weekly classes and monthly workshops by distinguished faculty and working professionals from the fields of engineering, architecture, visual arts, film, music performance and composition, dance, and theater.
 All Living Arts students take an interdisciplinary class together and work on collaborative projects.
 In addition, Living Arts provides mentorship by older students and support for Living Arts students to create their own programming and events.